ncatlab/nlab-content/pages/4/1/5/0/20514/content.md

 * L. Verde T. Treu, A.G.
 Riess, _Tensions between the Early and the Late Universe_ ([arXiv:1907.10625](https://arxiv.org/abs/1907.10625))

+In

-Indication that the tension is not in the data but in systematic errors:
+dication that the tension is not in the data but in systematic errors:

 * Freedman et al. _The Carnegie-Chicago Hubble Program.
 VIII.
 An Independent Determination of the Hubble Constant Based on the Tip of the Red Giant Branch_ ([arxiv:1907.05922](https://arxiv.org/abs/1907.05922))